home-assistant/Iconic/README.md

 Check out the sample project, everything is demo'd there.
 ![Sample Project](Screenshots/screenshot_sample_proj.png)

+Give Iconic a test drive by simply doing `pod try Iconic` in your terminal, and pick the `Samples.xcworkspace`.

-Iconic is installed as a development pod, to allow tweaks easier.
+On the sample project, Iconic is installed as a development pod.
 Because of this, pod files are not versioned.
-Therefore, you will first need to fetch the submodule manually:
+Therefore, if you clone the repo, you will also need to fetch the submodules:
 ```
 git submodule init
 git submodule update
 ```

-and install the pods:
+and then, install the pods:
 ```
 pod install
 ```

-Please report any issues you may be facing during this process, or suggestions to improve the setup.

 ## Icon Font Catalog